According to LinkedIn, social sellers:

-- Build relationships – Are building relationships with senior leaders, decisions makers and people at your accounts?
+- Build relationships – Are you building relationships with senior leaders and decisions makers?

 How to improve your social selling index score

-Here are five tips to help you improve your score.
-By spending as little as 15 minutes a day on LinkedIn and following these tips, your social selling index score (SSI) should improve.
+Here are five tips to help you improve your LinkedIn social selling index (SSI) score.
+By spending as little as 15 minutes a day on LinkedIn and following these tips, your SSI score should improve.

 1. Calculate your LinkedIn social selling index score

-Once you find out your LinkedIn SSI score, you can see what categories of the four total categories you need to improve.
-Once you get a baseline of where you stand, you know where you need to concentrate on.
-You can track your score weekly to see if you are making improvements or not and see how you are doing compared to your industry and network.
+Once you find out your LinkedIn SSI score, you can see what categories you need to improve.
+Once you get a baseline of where you stand, you’ll know what to concentrate on.
+You can track your SSI score weekly to see if you are making improvements.
+Also, you’ll see how you are doing compared to your industry and your network.

 2. Boost your personal brand with a completed LinkedIn profile

-If you haven’t already completed your LinkedIn profile, then it is an excellent place to start raising your SSI score.
-It is important to add a professional headshot since people are 7x more likely to engage with you if you have a good headshot.
+If you haven’t already completed your LinkedIn profile, then it’s an excellent place to start raising your SSI score.
+It is important to add a professional headshot since people are 7x more likely to engage with you (if you have a good headshot).
 Also, it is critical to create a really good summary.
 You can use LinkedIn summary templates for sales pros as a place to start.